- The Bayesia Product Portfolio

 Bayesian Expert System for Troubleshooting

-The BEST suite consists of a set of software modules for the design, administration and operational deployment of intelligent troubleshooting applications for complex technical domains.
-It provides powerful and easy-to-use tools for modeling and disseminating expert knowledge.
-BEST features machine learning capabilities that can automatically improve models using in-service experience.
-Additionally, BEST can generate troubleshooting strategies that minimize the cost of performing diagnosis.
+BEST is a suite of enterprise-level stakeholder-specific modules for the design, administration and operational deployment of intelligent troubleshooting applications in complex technical areas.
+It provides expressive yet easy-to-use tools to model and disseminate expert knowledge, machine learning capabilities to automatically improve models using in-service experience, and powerful optimization algorithms to generate troubleshooting strategies that minimize the cost of diagnosis.

 Invented by Judea Pearl in the 1980s at UCLA, Bayesian networks are a mathematical formalism that can simultaneously represent a multitude of probabilistic relationships between variables in a system.
 The graph of a Bayesian network contains nodes (representing variables) and directed arcs that link the nodes.
 The arcs represent the relationships of the nodes.